cltl/LongTailQATask/Evaluation/README.md

 Evaluation in this task is performed on three levels: mention-level, document-level, and incident-level.
 All these can be run by executing the Bash script `evaluate.sh` in this way:

-`bash evaluate.sh <DATA_DIRECTORY>`
+`bash evaluate.sh <DATA_DIRECTORY> <SYSTEM_OUTPUT_DIRECTORY> <GOLD_DIRECTORY>`

-The data directory must contain two non-empty folders: `system` (containing the system-processed files) and `gold` (containing the gold-annotated files).
-The `DATA_DIRECTORY` argument is optional: by default, the data is located in the folder `../Data/`.
+The data directory must contain the file `answers.json`, which contains the answer number of incidents and set of documents for all questions.
+Also, in a subfolder of this directory called `scores`, we store also all the scores we compute (but you can also read these directly from the stdout).

 Before running the `evaluate.sh` script on their own files, we advice participants to first ensure the evaluation script is functioning as expected, i.e. if the evaluation on all three levels gives the correct scores.
-This can be done by executing `bash evaluate.sh Test`, which will evaluate the documents for 5 questions, found in the `Test` folder.
+This can be done by executing `bash evaluate.sh Test Test/system_output/ Test/gold/`, which will evaluate the documents for 4 questions, found in the `Test` folder.

 #### Explanation of the levels of evaluation ####